Is It Easy to Get a Business Loan?

 What Is an APR?

 APR (annual percentage rate) is the total cost of your business loan each year.
 It combines all the payments, fees, and charges stated in your loan contract.
 While APR is important, it’s not the only thing that matters when selecting a business loan.
 By getting quotes from multiple lenders, you can compare APR alongside factors like lender reputation and repayment terms.

 American Express Business Blueprint™ Disclosure

 If eligible, you can be approved in minutes for a line of credit from $2,000 to $250,000 when we are able to automatically obtain your business data and verify your bank account.
 If a manual review is required, it will take longer to provide you with a decision.
 American Express® Business Line of Credit offers access to a commercial line of credit between $2,000 to $250,000.
 Each draw on the line of credit will result in a separate installment loan.
 All loans are subject to credit approval and are secured by business assets.
 Every loan requires a personal guarantee.
-Monthly fees range from 3-9% for 6-month loans, 6-18% for 12-month loans, 9-27% for 18-month loans, and are subject to change for future loans drawn under the available line of credit.
+Monthly fees range from 3-9% for 6-month loans, 6-18% for 12-month loans, 9-27% for 18-month loans, 12-18% for 24-month loans, and are subject to change for future loans drawn under the available line of credit.
 Not all customers will be eligible for the lowest fee.
 Not all loan term lengths are available to all customers.
 Eligibility is based on creditworthiness and other factors.
 Not all industries are eligible for American Express® Business Line of Credit.
 Pricing and line of credit decisions are based on the overall financial profile of you and your business, including history with American Express and other financial institutions, credit history, and other factors.
 Lines of credit are subject to periodic review and may change or be suspended, accompanied with or without an account closure.
 Late fees and return payment fees may be assessed.
 Loans are issued by American Express National Bank.